dannyhlee/Project-1/MapReduce_scala_question1/README.md

-#### Read Me
+#### Intro

 This folder contains the source code for the Hadoop mapreduce program (Scala) for Question 1 of Project 1.
 To replicate the results follow these instructions.

 #### Data source

 The data used for this question is filtered by Wikipedia to what they believe is only human traffic.
 The analytics dataset description is available [here](https://dumps.wikimedia.org/other/pageviews/readme.html).
 The dataset used for this question was all traffic on the date of October 20, 2020.
-Alternatively, it the dataset can be retrieved in via command line using `wget`.
+The dataset can be retrieved in the shell via the command line utility `wget`.
 ```
 $ wget https://dumps.wikimedia.org/other/pageviews/2020/2020-10/pageviews-20201020-{00..23}0000.gz
 ```